Strengthening our food security

 With the majority of our food imported, local production is important to reduce our reliance on food imports.
-It can also provide a buffer in the event of supply disruptions.
+It can also mitigate the impact of supply disruptions.

-That is why we’re working towards ‘30 by 30’ — to produce 30% of our nutritional needs locally by 2030.
+That is why we’re working towards ‘30 by 30’ — to build up our agri-food industry’s capability and capacity to sustainably produce 30% of our nutritional needs by 2030.
 This goal also features in the Singapore Green Plan 2030, and will help build a more resilient food future.

 For example, some farms are using indoor multi-storey LED lighting and recirculating aquaculture systems to produce 10 to 15 times more than traditional farms!